 As adults, it can be easy to forget how fun it is to move like a kid.
 You’ll remember quickly when you visit Rebounderz Trampoline Park.

 Get some serious air when you slam-dunk on the face-to-face 4 Lane Basketball Slam, where you can challenge your friends to a dunk contest on the adjustable height rims.
-Or play In-The-Air-Dodgeball as you “Dodge, Duck, Dip, and Dive” off the walls and beds of the trampolines.
+Or play Xtreme Dodgeball as you “Dodge, Duck, Dip and Dive” off the walls and beds of the trampolines.
 It’s the game you always wished it was when you were younger!

-Remember to save time for the bounce pillow, Jumpxtreme tower, Ninja Warrior Course, and the human foosball court.
+Remember to save time for the 16-foot Jump Xtreme Tower and Ninja Warrior Course.
 And if you work up an appetite, there’s also a cafe where you can find snacks and refreshments.
 Be sure to check out the website for additional safety information and guidelines.

 Clique Lanes, commonly referred to as The Clique, has been a Grand Rapids staple for more than 65 years.